jcmgray/symmray/README.md

 form `(coeff, ops)` where `ops` is a sequence of symbolic `FermionicOperator` objects, (or equivalent pair `(label, op)`).

-Second they take specification of `bases`.
+Secondly they take a specification of `bases`.
 This is a sequence of each local basis, each a sequence of `FermionicOperator` objects.

 For example, imagine we want to build the term:

 $$8 n_a n_b  - 2 (n_a + n_b)= 8 a^\dagger a b^\dagger b - 2 a^\dagger a - 2 b^\dagger b$$

 into an array with elements defined: